open-innovations/bradford-2025/src/glossary/term/event.md

 description: An instance with a defined start and end date and time.
 ---

-Events can be sub-divided into public events or school/ community events, performances, etc.
+Events can be sub-divided into public events or school/community events, performances, etc.

 Each day of an exhibition = an event.

 Each performance with a new audience cohort = an event

+Public events: open to audience or participants to attend.

+Closed events: working with a pre-existing group.

 This includes: